Sohith-reddy/Xylophone/README.md

 # Xylophone

-Xylophone is a simple Flutter application that simulates a musical xylophone.
+Xylophone is a simple Flutter application that simulates a musical xylophone .
 Users can play different notes by tapping on colored bars.

 ## Features